Mount Meru Trek – TMM4

 This climb is 3 nights/4 days long.
 Often, Mt.
 Meru Climb is done in 2 nights/3 days; however since descending takes about 7 hours, this makes the last day 11 – 12 hours of hiking.
 If you wish to do the shorter tour, contact us.

 Transfer from Arusha to Momella gate to begin Climbing of Mt.
 Meru.
 Three hours walk gets you to the floor of the Meru Crater.
 Spend the afternoon exploring the Meru Crater.
-Overnight is at Miriakamba Hut.
+Overnight is spent at Miriakamba Hut.
 Momella Gate 1500 m.

 Climb to Saddle Hut which will take about three hours along the steep Saddle walls to Saddle Hut.
 After lunch, discover little Meru, 1.5 hours climb.
 Overnight is spent at Saddle Hut.
 Little Meru 3820 m.